AgileBIM/FabCOD/docs/wiki/FILE-Object.md

 ##### Returns
 BOOLEAN
 ### Property: IsUnicode
-Get the Flag indicating if the file Unicode for the FILE Object.
+Get the Flag indicating if the file is Unicode for the FILE Object.

 File is ANSI encoded if not Unicode.
 ##### Returns